 - What fees are standard for the lockbox service and which are additional expenses?

 Understanding the options available is an important first step to selecting a vendor that best fits your practice’s needs.
 If you need additional help in determining which vendor is best, ask for references and further demonstrations.
-Selecting a new vendor takes time but, in the end, thorough examination of all available options will help to maximize value from your medical lockbox provider.
+Selecting a new vendor takes time, but in the end, a thorough examination of all available options will help to maximize value from your medical lockbox provider.